 Part 1

 This course is open to all elementary and secondary school teachers who have a basic qualification in general studies or technological studies.
-This course is a prerequisite for teachers assigned to a special education class, or as a special education resource teacher.
+It is a prerequisite for teachers assigned to a special education class or working as a special education resource teacher.

 Module 1: Foundations of Special Education in Ontario - Policy and Perspectives